phytolrr/predict-phytolrr/README.md

 ### NOTE

-1. Sequences with undefined amino acids, for instance "X", "*", will be skipped in the prediction process.
+1. Sequences with undefined amino acids read from fasta files, for instance "X", "*", will be skipped in the prediction process.
 2. The asterisk "*" at the end of the fasta sequence will be removed automatically during the prediction process.

 ### To display the results in html